 - Effort reporting period dates

-There are several sponsors that impose a limit or “cap” on the annual rate of salary reimbursement for a given amount of effort (including NIH, SAMHSA, HRSA, CDC, and AHRQ).
+There are several sponsors that impose a limit or “cap” on the annual rate of salary reimbursement for a given amount of effort (including National Institutes of Health, SAMHSA, HRSA, CDC, and AHRQ).
 The difference between the reimbursed salary (“capped amount”) and the un-reimbursed salary is considered voluntary committed cost sharing and must be recorded on the cost sharing section of the Personnel Activity Report You can find details about Per....

 - Wage types